 - Low glycemic fruits: raspberries, blueberries, strawberries, blackberries, kiwi, lemon and lime

 Exercising for just 30 minutes a day 4-5 times a week has shown to help with not only improving general physical health but also lowering blood glucose levels.
-When you are physically active, it allows your cells to utilize the glucose for energy.
+When you are physically active, it allows your cells to utilize glucose for energy.
 In addition, insulin sensitivity is improved and your cells can use insulin to take in glucose during exercising and after.
 It’s very important to stay active!

 Diabetes can seem difficult to manage but it can truly be taken care of and even reversed through healthy lifestyle modifications.
 Always seek the help of your doctor or health care provider and always keep a good support system of family and friends.